Torquay suburb profile

 Torquay rental market trends

-The rental market in Torquay has experienced moderate growth, with house rents increasing by 6.2% over the past year to $690 per week, while unit rents have seen a 3.1% rise to $500 per week.
-As a popular coastal destination with a relaxed lifestyle, Torquay continues to attract both renters and investors seeking a balance of growth and lifestyle appeal.
+The rental market in Torquay has experienced moderate growth, with house rents increasing by 6.9% over the past year to $700 per week, while unit rents have remained stable at $488 per week.
+This coastal suburb continues to attract interest due to its lifestyle appeal, making it a desirable location for both renters and investors seeking steady returns.

 Suburbs near Torquay